vazco/uniforms/.github/CONTRIBUTING.md

 ### Development

-For the best developer experience (DX) when developing locally it is recommended to start `build` and `test` in a `--watch` mode.
+For the best local developer experience (DX) it is recommended to start `build` and `test` in `--watch` mode.

-In the root directory...
+Run the commands below in the root directory.

 #### Running the build in watch mode